 If you enter rates without tax into PortaBilling®, the CDRs for calls (and other services) will not include the taxes.
-You can include all the necessary tax calculations when you create an invoice for your customer.
 The calculation of taxation CDRs is performed prior to invoice calculation at the end of the billing period.
 The customer's actual balance will be identical to the invoice total and will reflect all proper tax charges.